Caddyshack II: Production

 It was only after agreeing to direct Caddyshack II that Allan Arkush realized how much trouble the project was in: production began in late 1987 and Warner Bros. still insisted upon a summer 1988 release, meaning only half a year for principal photography and post-production.
-Adding to this difficulty was the fact the project was in no shape to begin filming.
+Adding to this difficulty was the fact that the project was nowhere near ready to begin filming.
 Arkush later claimed, “The more I got into it, the more I realized that they didn’t have a script that was in any kind of shape, they didn’t have Bill Murray and now they didn’t have Rodney Dangerfield.”
 Arkush likened his assignment “to hopping onto a moving ship barreling full steam ahead.”

 Screenwriters Jeffrey Price and Peter S. Seaman, who scripted Who Framed Roger Rabbit (1988), were brought in to overhaul Ramis and Torokvei's script (although they would ultimately receive no official credit for doing so).
-With Rodney Dangerfield out of the picture, the screenplay replaced Al Czervic with Jack Hartounian, a new character to be played by Jackie Mason - like Dangerfield, a Jewish-American Borsch Belt stand-up comedian.
+With Rodney Dangerfield out of the picture, the screenplay replaced Al Czervic with Jack Hartounian, a new character to be played by Jackie Mason - like Dangerfield, a Jewish-American Borscht Belt stand-up comedian.
 After witnessing Mason's one-man comedy act on Broadway at the insistence of producer Jon Peters, Allan Arkush was concerned about the comedian's suitability for the film: “The thing that occurred to me was that [Mason] didn’t connect with the audience in any sort of personal way.
 That’s not necessarily a good thing for someone who’s supposed to be your lead.
 At least when Rodney says, ‘I get no respect,’ there's an empathy that he evokes from the audience.”
 Arkush also stated, "[Mason] is a very funny joke machine and you laugh yourself silly.
 I needed a comedian who was equally an actor.
 I went to the producer Jon Peters and told him my fears.
 He was so convinced that Jackie was a brilliant comedian and could pull it off.
 Jon looked me in the eye and said, “Don’t turn a Go picture into a development deal.”
 I should have walked away."
 Mason's casting in Caddyshack II was publicly announced by Daily Variety on November 17, 1987.
 Of his role as Jack Hartounian, Mason said, "What I like about [him] is that he's more concerned with the way people treat each other than whether they use the right words in polite society or raise the proper finger to drink a glass of beer."